 Tentative Schedule of Program

-Due to Covid-19 and other institutional constraints, Cohort 3 will be held via one in-person session and two virtual sessions.
-The in-person session & location (from the dates below) will be determined once the cohort has been selected.
+The program will be held via two in-person sessions and one virtual session.
+The in-person sessions & locations (from the dates below) will be determined once the cohort has been selected.

 Fees and Cost

-The program fee for fellows (valued at $10,000) is reduced to $5,000 with the remainder covered by the NSF INCLUDES Grant.
-These fees cover lodging at one session, most meals, 2 sessions distance learning, faculty/facilitators, and educational materials.
+The program fee for fellows (valued at $10,000) is reduced to $7,500 with the remainder covered by the NSF INCLUDES Grant.
+These fees cover lodging at two sessions, most meals, one session distance learning, faculty/facilitators, and educational materials.

 A limited number of scholarships are available.
-Applicants will be able to apply for a scholarship award after completing the program application.
+Applicants will be able to apply for a scholarship award while completing the program application.

 Travel (flights or mileage) and other expenses (some meals, pre/post session lodging) are the responsibility of the fellow and/or the fellow’s supporting institution.

 Both the qualities of the applicant and the commitment to leadership in their institution are considered during the selection process.